divya5797/Calculator/README.md

 # Advanced Calculator

 An advanced calculator web app built using HTML, CSS, and JavaScript.
-It supports basic arithmetic operations and extra features like percentage, square, and square root.
+It supports basic arithmetic operations and extra features like percentage etc.
 Clean UI and responsive design make it easy to use and a perfect beginner-friendly project.

 ## Features